floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 In another publication by the same co-author, #cite_full(<lourenco_silva_2023>) defined complexity as the effort required to perform the decomposition, and expanded the concept to uniform complexity, which is calculated by dividing the complexity of a decomposition by the maximum possible complexity.

-==== CPU and memory usage
+==== Resource usage
-// TODO: should be "performance" instead?

-A non-functional metric that is considered by some authors is the CPU and/or memory usage of the microservices.
+A non-functional metric that is considered by some authors is the resource usage of the microservices.
 #cite_full(<zhang_etal_2020>) used this metric to evaluate the quality of the microservice decomposition, by predicting the average CPU and memory usage of the microservices.
 The prediction is made based on performance logs collected by executing the monolith application.

-#cite_full(<quattrocchi_etal_2024>) defined operational costs as metric to minimize, which includes communication (network) and data management (CPU and memory) costs.
+#cite_full(<quattrocchi_etal_2024>) defined operational costs as the metric to minimize, including communication (network) and data management (CPU and memory) costs.

-#cite_full(<nitin_etal_2022>) did not utilize the CPU and memory usage directly as a metric, but instead assumed the latency and throughput as indicators of performance.
+#cite_full(<nitin_etal_2022>) did not utilize the resource usage directly as a metric, but instead assumed the latency and throughput as indicators of performance.

 ==== Modularity